Mayor tells right-wing group to leave Quebec City; says they won popularity contest

 “We have video,” he said.
 “We have images and photos and police testimony.
 There is an investigation ongoing.
 It was an illegal protest and there is a strong possibility people will be arrested and charged.”

-La Meute was supposed to march through the streets on Sunday afternoon but its members were confined to an underground garage for hours after the counter-protesters blocked their exit.
+La Meute, which describes itself as a “citizen movement against radical Islam,” was supposed to march through the streets Sunday afternoon but its members were confined to an underground garage for hours after the counter-protesters blocked their exit.

 Hours later, after authorities dispersed the counter-protesters, members of La Meute marched through the streets with a police escort.